Marceillo/eco-shave/README.md

 <summary>About, FAq, Contact us summary</summary>
 <br>

-* The about is a basic page with a contact form users to get in contact with eco-shaves.
+* The About is a basic page with a contact form for users to get in contact with eco-shaves.

 <br>